 It is no secret that I am a proud Philadelphian.
-It’s also no secret that I love me a good charcuterie board.
-So it’s about time I make a Philadelphia-themed board!
+It’s also no secret that I love me a good charcuterie board / cheese plate.
+So it’s about time I make a Philadelphia-themed charcuterie board!

 What could possibly make a charcuterie board Philadelphia themed, you ask?
 The inspiration of this board came from Philly Pretzel Company, and their pretzel rivets and mini cheesesteaks.
 Instead of using crackers, I substituted in their yummy pretzel rivets and added in some mini cheesesteaks for good measure.